 When GCSE Results Day comes round you know it’s time to breathe a sigh of relief.
 Now you’ve got those results in your hand you can get a better picture of your options – and celebrate your freedom, of course!
 But what are your options after GCSEs?

-First, do a victory dance.
-You did your best and now it’s all over – you’re free at last!
+Remember that if you live in England, you have to be in some form of education or training until you are 18.
 However you did in your GCSE results, you have LOADS of options open to you.
 When you’re ready, take a look and see which ones could work for you:

-Post GCSE Options:
+Post GCSE Options

-Vocational Qualifications | A-Levels | Apprenticeships | Work and Learn | Thinking about a future degree? | Not the GCSE results you wanted?
+Vocational Qualifications | A-Levels | Apprenticeships | Thinking about a future degree? | Not the GCSE results you wanted?

-Vocational Qualifications
+Vocational qualifications

 A-levels aren’t the only way you can get qualifications after your GCSEs.
 Many places offer vocational qualifications.
 These are still study courses, just like A-levels, and they give you important qualifications that employers will recognise, just like A-levels.
 The difference is that you are less likely to be in a classroom all day every day.
 You’ll apply your learning to practical, real-life situations.
 Vocational qualifications can really help you get ahead in life and work.
 Doing A-levels in a sixth form or sixth form college often sounds like a natural next step after GCSEs but it may not always be the best option for what you want.